How to fix '5.4.14 Hop count exceeded' email delivery errors?

 What not to chase

-A hop count error can look scary because the NDR has a 554 permanent failure code.
-That does not automatically mean your domain is blocked, blacklisted, or failing authentication.
-I still check those systems, but I do it to rule them out, not because they are the primary explanation.
+A hop count error can look alarming because the NDR has a 554 permanent failure code.
+That does not mean your domain is on a blocklist (blacklist) or failing authentication.
+Check those systems to rule out a separate sender-side problem, but the 5.4.14 error itself points to routing.

 How to prioritize a 5.4.14 incident